Axosoft/glo-action-parse-links/README.md

 The action returns an output that is a stringified list of boards and cards.

 ## Using Glo Boards card links
-A common scenario in development workflow is to add links to issues or Glo cards in commit messages and pull request descriptions.
+A common scenario in development workflows is to add links to issues or Glo cards in commit messages and pull request descriptions.
 ```md
 Fixed this issue https://app.gitkraken.com/glo/board/yTpBhWt5sAAPpbTs/card/XTpBhVr8GQAQzaCa
 Works fine on my machine